rhyven/ericlight.com/content/Food/seltzer.md

 **Notes:**

-* Increased yeast nutrient to 20g this time, will see if it makes a difference
+* Increased yeast nutrient to 20g this time, will see if it makes a difference.
+(Update - huge difference!)
 * _Probably_ made a mistake with my yeast.
 I'd started up some Mangrove Jacks' seltzer yeast to try... but then remembered how slow it is, so I pitched some fresh Kviek on top of it.
 Eek...
-I expect the Seltzer yeast to create some off flavours at 36°C
+I expect the Seltzer yeast to create some off flavours at 36°
 * Also made a mistake with the yeast nutrient - I completely forgot it until the fermenter was already in the fridge!
 Boiled some up and added it in, hopefully it doesn't really need much boiling.
+* Result - this one wasn't a winner for me.
+It was dry like I wanted, but the passionfruit was a big disappointment

 ### Brew #6, 2021-12-28 - 2022-01-02: Plum, Pineapple, and Mandarin Seltzer